 A popular spot for users of the Root River Trail System.

 The Root River also intersects the town’s main street, making it convenient to participate in water sports.
-Rent canoes, tubes, or kayaks from Geneva’s, our local Peterson outfitter and they will drive you to your favorite landing site.
-Sportsmen can return to town via the Peterson Landing.
+Rent canoes, tubes, or kayaks from The Driftless Trading Post, and they will provide transportation to river landings.
 Watch for trout and eagles and hundreds of birds seen while on our normally peaceful river!

-Our rural community, surrounded by bluffs and farmland, boasts an inn, a hotel with suites, a bed and breakfast, all three near both the trail and river!
-The City also offers a small, quiet campground in a huge park next to the trail.
+Our rural community, surrounded by bluffs and farmland, boasts an inn and a hotel with suites, both near the trail and river!
+The city also offers a small, quiet campground in a huge park next to the trail.
 Wake and relax to the sounds of wildlife.

 For those interested in railroads or Norwegian culture, the Peterson Station Museum is open most days during the summer.
 The museum doubles as a visitor center.
 For those interested in railroad history, the museum includes the original train depot with many of the depot’s original furnishings!